ryannhally/CS390Githubtutorial/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; If you don't already have Git installed, click [here](https://docs.gitlab.com/ee/topics/git/how_to_install_git/index.html) for a tutorial on how to install.

-3. Pick a username &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; To set your username, run
+3. Pick a username

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; To set your Git username, run

 ```
 git config --global user.name "USER NAME"
 ```

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Note - the use of "global" you are setting this as your username for all of your repositories.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Note - the use of "global" means you are setting this as your username for all of your repositories.

-4. Set your email address &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; For this tutorial we will need to select an email address to be associated with the changes we make to Github.
-Simply run
+4. Set your email address

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; For this tutorial we will need to select an email address to be associated with the changes we make to Github.

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; This should be the same email address that is associated with your Github account.
+Run

 ```
 git config --global user.email "EMAIL ADDRESS"
 ```